NatPRoach/conduit/README.md

 path/to/rattle/binary/rattle extract_clusters -i path/to/nano_reads.fastq -c path/to/gene/clusters/clusters.out --fastq -m 1 -o path/to/gene/clusters/
 ```

 Once clusters have been extracted by RATTLE, CONDUIT is ready to run.
-If you only have nanopore data, you can run in `nano` mode, though `hybrid` mode is strongly encouraged as `nano` mode extracted reads will still have a reasonably high level of error.
+If you only have nanopore data, you can run in `nano` mode, though `hybrid` mode is strongly encouraged as `nano` mode extracted transcripts will still have a reasonably high level of error.

 An example CONDUIT command is provided below, for more advanced usage check the `--help` statement or the usage statement below:
 ```